 Include explanation for any unusual patterns.
 If Q2 2024 retention dropped in their second quarter, what happened?
 Did you lose a large customer?
 Was there a product issue?
 Is there a segment that’s churning systematically?

 Boards care deeply about retention because it determines whether your business compounds value or burns cash.
 A company with 95% monthly retention and 110% net revenue retention is building a compounding asset.
-A company with 90% retention and 95% NRR is fighting against gravity.
+A company with 90% retention and 95% NRR is fighting against gravity, which is why many teams invest in systematic programs to improve SaaS gross retention before ramping spend.

 Your board needs to understand your cash position and how long you can operate before raising money or reaching profitability.